TomHigson/CV/src/api/roleDescriptions.md

   Delivering safety training
   Working between multiple departments to determine, record and propagate best practice

-Investigated novel warhead, electronic warfare and flight path management technologies Scoped and planned an uplift program to further investigate disruptive technologies and assess their feasibility Created the weapon system architecture to identify, assess and resolve the project’s major decision points Focused on integration onto multiple existing infrastructures, interoperability, communications architecture and the implications of various technologies
+Scoped and planned an uplift program to assess feasibility of disruptive technologies Created the weapon system architecture to identify, assess and resolve the project’s major decision points Focused on integration onto multiple existing infrastructures, interoperability, communications architecture and the implications of new technologies
 Captured and traded the customer’s needs through a set of international workshops

-Managed work packages for several systems engineers and test engineers Allocated functionality and specified the interface between internal and external software teams Introduced new model-based systems engineering techniques Removed duplication of effort by shifting the emphasis to model definition rather than text definition Worked with software, algorithm and testing teams to make the model work for them Found and resolved several design and implementation issues Received a Contribution to the Business award at MBDA 2011 National Awards
+Managed work packages for several systems engineers and test engineers Specified the interface between internal and external software teams Introduced new model-based systems engineering techniques Icreased productivity by removing duplication of effort Worked with software, algorithm and testing teams to make the model work for them Received a Contribution to the Business award at the MBDA 2011 National Awards

 Identified the need for, proposed and managed the formalisation of international model-based systems engineering practices Led a team of principal engineers to produce new modelling standards and guidelines to improve the international tool set and associated training